JORGE IGNACIO FERNANDEZ

 His extensive humanitarian work with Cuba has primarily been active through the Council of Churches and the Catholic Church, CARITAS Cuba, Catholic Relief Services, and project “Christ for Cuba", as well as, other religious and NFP organizations such as Special Olympics and Best Buddies International as well as universities and other educational institutions.

-He has also worked closely with the Catholic Church in Cuba under the guidance of Cardinal Jaime Ortega (1936-2019) of the Archdiocese of Havana and the Vatican since 1997.
+Mr. Fernandez has worked closely with the Catholic Church in Cuba under the guidance of his long time friend Cardinal Jaime Ortega (1936-2019) and now Cardinal Garcia of the Archdiocese of Havana and the Vatican since 1997.
 In 2013 he was also a special guest at the residence of the newly elected Pope Francis at Casa Marta in the Vatican.
 During his visit, he had relevant conversations regarding the present and future relationship of the Catholic Church and Cuba.
 Mr. Fernandez is also the current President of the Serra Club of Philadelphia.

 Mr. Fernandez has worked diligently with many officials, dignitaries and other concerned Americans and Cubans to begin his dream of bringing the Cuban people back into the world….and bringing the world to them.